infiniflow/ragflow/docs/start_chat.md

 You start an AI conversation by creating an assistant.

-> You can create as many assistants as you wish.

 1. Click the **Chat** tab in the middle top of the page **>** **Create an assistant** to show the **Chat Configuration** dialogue *of your next dialogue*.

-   > RAGFlow offer the flexibility of choosing a different chat model for each dialogue, while allowing you to set the default models in **System Model Settings**.
+   > RAGFlow offers you the flexibility of choosing a different chat model for each dialogue, while allowing you to set the default models in **System Model Settings**.

 2. Update **Assistant Setting**: